 This active view of reading model expands the simple view to include a bridge between decoding and language comprehension and adds self-regulation skills a reader uses to monitor their reading.
 Self-regulation of reading means the reader uses neurocognitive skills to attend, plan, organize, strategize, and remember how to read a text.

 Although there is research for each of this model’s individual components, the complete active view model has not been rigorously tested yet.
-You can read the complete article about the active view of reading, The Science of Reading Progresses: Communicating Advances Beyond the Simple View of Reading
+To learn more, please see this in-depth article: The Science of Reading Progresses: Communicating Advances Beyond the Simple View of Reading

 The Active View of Reading © 2021 Nell K. Duke & Kelly B. Cartwright.
 Reading Research Quarterly published by Wiley Periodicals LLC on behalf of International Literacy Association.